-where $N_r$ is the number of radial points, $N_\theta$ is the number of equally spaced angles, and $w_i$ and $\widetilde{w}_i$ are weights in the $[0,1]$ interval.
-We use $N_\theta = 2 N_r$ to have a cubature rule that is equally powerful in both $r$ and $\theta$.
-The weights and cubature points are calculated by a modification of the Elhay-Kautsky Legendre quadrature method \cite{Kautsky/Elhay:1982:InterpolatoryQuadratures, Sylvan/Kautsky:1987:FORTRANInterpolatoryQuadratures, Martin/Wilkinson:1968:ImplicitQL}.
-The top panel of Figure~\ref{fig:points} shows the distribution of cubature abscissas for $N_r \in \{3,6,13\}$.
-The Elhay-Kautsky cubature results in points that are evenly spaced in the $\theta$ direction.
+where $N_r$ is the number of radial nodes, $N_\theta$ is the number of equally spaced angles, and $w_i$ and $\widetilde{w}_i$ are weights in the $[0,1]$ interval.
+We use $N_\theta = 2 N_r$ to have a quadrature rule that is equally powerful in both $r$ and $\theta$.
+The weights and quadrature nodes are calculated by a modification of the Elhay--Kautsky Legendre quadrature method \cite{Kautsky/Elhay:1982:InterpolatoryQuadratures, Sylvan/Kautsky:1987:FORTRANInterpolatoryQuadratures, Martin/Wilkinson:1968:ImplicitQL}.
+The top panel of Figure~\ref{fig:nodes} shows the distribution of quadrature nodes for $N_r \in \{3,6,12\}$.
+The Elhay--Kautsky quadrature results in nodes that are evenly spaced in the $\theta$ direction.